Federal Reserve officials showed little urgency to raise interest rates further

 All officials stressed that it would be necessary for policy to “remain at a restrictive stance for some time until inflation is clearly moving down sustainably towards the committee’s objective”.

 Part of the reason officials have been wary to call time on the rate-rising phase of the central bank’s monetary tightening campaign stems from the uncertainty clouding the economic outlook.
-Moreover, Mary Daly, president of the San Francisco Fed, recently told the Financial Times that prematurely declaring victory over inflation and then having to raise rates again would hurt the central bank’s credibility.
+Moreover, Mary Daly, president of the San Francisco Fed, recently told the Financial Times that prematurely declaring victory over inflation and then having to raise rates once more would hurt the central bank’s credibility.

 “People need to plan and if you’re in a ‘stop-start’ mentality, then that’s really disruptive,” she said.

 So far, consumer price growth remains above target but has shown signs of moderating, while monthly jobs growth has cooled from the rapid pace registered earlier this year.
-Economic growth was also set to “slow markedly”, officials concluded per the minutes, following a surprisingly strong third quarter as consumers retrench in the face of dwindling savings stockpiles and souring sentiment about the outlook.
+Economic growth was also set to “slow markedly”, officials concluded per the minutes, following a surprisingly strong third quarter as consumers retrench in the face of dwindling savings stockpiles and souring sentiment regarding the outlook.

-“With the stance of monetary policy in restrictive territory, risks to the achievement of the committee’s goals had become more two-sided,” the minutes said, indicating dual concerns about higher-than-expected inflation as well as lower-than-expected growth.
+“With the stance of monetary policy in restrictive territory, risks to the achievement of the committee’s goals had become more two-sided,” the minutes said, indicating dual concerns regarding higher-than-expected inflation as well as lower-than-expected growth.

 The minutes also suggested that officials saw the potential for tighter financial conditions, which measure companies’ costs of borrowing money, to offset the need for further action from the Fed — but only if those tighter conditions persisted.